 $10,000 Cosmetic improvements covering 75 percent, up to $10,000

 We're making and planning improvements along Beach Boulevard.
 One that will have a big impact on the look of the street is the undergrounding of overhead power and other utility lines.

 We're looking to invest $14.5 million to move lines from utility poles to underground trenches.
 Undergrounding results in enhanced reliability, reduced outages from weather and auto accidents and, particularly for Beach, a much improved visual streetscape.

 We are working with Caltrans now on a review of undergrounding with potential construction in 2023.

-Some 80 LED streetlights are planned along Beach, adding to those already installed at the south end of the boulevard at Beach and Ball Road.
-The result is a brighter streetscape with better visibility as part of our larger efforts to address public safety and redevelopment.
+Work was completed in summer 2022, resulting in a brighter streetscape with better visibility as part of our larger efforts to address public safety and redevelopment.